 Fortunately, the photos themselves were gorgeous.
 It’s hard to stay mad when the results are this good.
 Not impossible (I am still complaining three years later, after all), but definitely hard.

-Amelia and Shawn returned just in time for the photos to get wrapped up.
-We took a group shot, I snapped a few photos of Amelia with some of the props (spousal prerogative, remember), and Kat got changed back into her rental kimono.
+The Missus and Shawn returned just in time for the photos to get wrapped up.
+We took a group shot, I snapped a few photos of The Missus with some of the props (spousal prerogative, remember), and Kat got changed back into her rental kimono.

 The first place we’d seen Japanese ladies in kimono was at Kiyomizu-Dera.
 We were eager to make up for lost time, but we could not move on without making good on our oath to return to the water temple kimono-clad.
 We ran up the hill to Kiyomizu-Dera for a quick photoshoot.

 We made our way down to the lower portion of the temple as the sun began to fall towards the horizon.
 Kat snuck a few photos in near the lantern halls.

 We intended to return to Issen-Yoshoku for dinner.
 You recall Issen-Yoshoku: it’s the restaurant in the Gion district with the anatomically-correct statue of a boy being attacked by a dog.
 (That sentence works a lot better if you imagine it being read by a character in a Wes Anderson film.)

 Anyways, to get there we took a route through the nearby park — the very same park where we’d previously met up with Brendan, Shaggy, and Su.
 Along the way we ran across something very important: